Vivaan2756/My-Portfolio/README.md

-#Vivaan Patel Portfolio Website
+## Vivaan Patel Portfolio Website

 Welcome to my personal portfolio website!
 This project showcases my projects, skills, and contact information, along with an AI-powered chatbot integrated using Google Gemini.

-Features
+## Features

-Portfolio Showcase: Display of my projects with descriptions and links.
+-Portfolio Showcase: Display of my projects with descriptions and links.

-Skills Section: Highlights my technical skills and expertise.
+-Skills Section: Highlights my technical skills and expertise.

-Contact Form: Allows visitors to send me messages directly.
+-Contact Form: Allows visitors to send me messages directly.

-AI Chatbot: Interactive assistant powered by Google Gemini to answer questions about my skills, projects, and more.
+-AI Chatbot: Interactive assistant powered by Google Gemini to answer questions about my skills, projects, and more.

-Responsive Design: Works on desktop, tablet, and mobile devices.
+-Responsive Design: Works on desktop, tablet, and mobile devices.

-Technologies Used
+## Technologies Used

-Frontend: HTML, CSS, JavaScript
+-Frontend: HTML, CSS, JavaScript

-Backend: Flask (Python)
+-Backend: Flask (Python)

-AI Integration: Google Gemini API
+-AI Integration: Google Gemini API

-Email Integration: EmailJS for contact form submissions
+-Email Integration: EmailJS for contact form submissions

+You can check it out live here:http://vivaanportfolio.netlify.app
 ---